Listen to this article

 The transfer tax is 4% and paid when you buy the property.

-The Property tax is 0.1% and paid on an annual basis.
+The Property tax is 0.1% and paid annually.

 Rental income tax

-The Rental income tax is 14% paid annually.
+The rental income tax is 14% and paid annually.

 Capital gains tax